Jack Ma's Ant Group wants tech analysts to help cover its stock

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-Some U.S. payments companies top that, with PayPal Holdings' PE ratio at 50 and Visa at 41.
+Some US payments companies top that, with PayPal Holdings Inc's PE ratio at 50 and Visa Inc at 41.

-At a valuation of about US$225 billion, Ant would become the world's third-largest financial company, worth more than Goldman Sachs Group and Morgan Stanley combined.
-It would be close behind Industrial & Commercial Bank of China, even though its first-half profit was less than a fifth of the Chinese lender.
+At a valuation of about US$225 billion, Ant would become the world's third-largest financial company, worth more than Goldman Sachs Group Inc and Morgan Stanley combined.
+It would be close behind Industrial & Commercial Bank of China Ltd, even though its first-half profit was less than a fifth of the Chinese lender.

 BT is now on Telegram!